-We lease approximately 52,000 square feet of manufacturing and office space at our corporate headquarters in Minneapolis, Minnesota under a lease that expires in July 2021.
+We lease approximately 52,000 square feet of office and assembly space at our corporate headquarters in Minneapolis, Minnesota under a lease that expires in July 2021.
 We believe that our existing facilities are adequate to meet our business requirements for the near term and that additional space will be available on commercially reasonable terms, if required.